Ortlund-Laboratory/DMS_EndoS2_CU43_CM49/Deposited_Data/EndoS2/README.md

 **Note** EndoS2 DMS analysis was performed before A.D.Keith joined the project.
-For sequencing and processing files, contact eortlun@emory.edu for details.
+For sequencing and processing files, contact eortlun@emory.edu.

 ## File Organization